 Promote partnerships among SAIs, and also between SAIs and academic/research institutions and international organizations with a view to enhancing professional capacities in IT Audit.

-Disseminate guidelines and tool kits for development and adoption of professional standards.
+Disseminate guidelines and tool kits for the development and adoption of professional standards.

 Facilitate concurrent, joint and coordinated IT audits among SAIs.